Flight-School/Guide-to-Swift-Strings-Sample-Code/README.md

 Swift allows any type that conforms to `ExpressibleByStringLiteral` to be initialized from a string literal.
-This playground provides a simple example through the `BookingClass` type.
+This Playground provides a simple example through the `BookingClass` type.

 ```swift
 ("J" as BookingClass) // Business Class